This is a common question for vegans, and the answer is it depends.

-- Jelly – As I know it, jelly is only made from fruit juice.
-It’s boiled down to thicken it, and then some sugar and pectin is added.
+- Jelly – Jelly is only made from fruit juice.
+It’s boiled down to thicken it, and then some sugar and pectin is added, so it’s often vegan-friendly.
 The end result is a thick, smooth topping that you can spread.

 - Jam – Almost identical to jelly, but the fruit isn’t strained, leaving in some chunks.
 It’s still thick, but not quite as smooth as jelly.